 Telescopes are for looking through, right?
 Not this one.
 A so-called ‘smart telescope’ that’s operated purely using an app, the Unistellar eVscope eQuinox is small but with a big ambition – to change amateur astronomy as we know it.

-You see, the eVscope eQuinox isn’t for looking through.
-Unlike most of the best telescopes, here the eyepiece is replaced by apps for smartphones and tablets that relay skillfully processed ‘live’ images to you.
-In fact, you can set-up the eVscope eQuinox outside and simply sit inside inspecting its images (we've included a smart telescope in our best beginner telescope guide a result of this easier setup process).
+Launched in March 2021, the eVscope eQuinox isn't for looking through.
+Unlike most of the best telescopes, here the eyepiece is replaced by apps for smartphones and tablets that relay skilfully processed 'live' images to you.
+In fact, you can set up the eVscope eQuinox outside and simply sit inside inspecting its images (we've included a smart telescope in our best beginner telescope guide a result of this easier setup process).

 It can do all this because at the heart of this small reflector telescope is a Sony IMX224 CMOS image sensor.
 The eVscope eQuinox takes photographs, but not just one per object.
 Select ‘enhanced vision’ after it’s pointed at an object and it takes image after image of the same object, with the intelligently processed stacked image on your device getting better with time.
 You can then save those images to your phone and share them on social media.